BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_OAUTH_FIX.md

 2. Verify your App ID/Bundle ID matches what's in your app.json
 3. Make sure you've enabled the Google OAuth provider
 4. Confirm your Google OAuth Client ID and Secret are correct
+5. IMPORTANT: Ensure you've selected "Flutter/React Native" as the platform type, not separate Android and iOS platforms

 ### If you can't find the Platforms section:
 Different versions of Appwrite may have the platform settings in different locations: